 If your benefits have been suspended, you must notify the Trustees that your disqualifying employment has ended.
 Pension payments will begin for the months after the last month your benefits were suspended, with payments beginning no later than the third month after the last calendar month for which your benefit was suspended if you have provided proper notification to the Plan.
-Your benefits cannot be suspended after April 1 following the Calendar Year in which you reach age 701⁄2.
+Your benefits cannot be suspended after you reach your RBD.